 During the conduct of clinical trials, patients report changes in their health, including illnesses, injuries and discomforts, to their study doctor.
 Often, it is not possible to determine whether the product candidate being studied caused these conditions.
 Regulatory authorities may draw different conclusions or require additional testing to confirm these determinations.
-For Milciclib, the most frequent drug-related side effects reported across studies, at all doses tested, were gastrointestinal, or GI, adverse events (nausea and diarrhea, followed by less frequent vomiting), neurological effects (mainly tremor, then ataxia, dizziness and dysgeusia), skin disorders and asthenia, fatigue, headache and anorexia.
-For Foralumab, the most frequent drug-related side effects reported following intravenous administration were infusion related reactions, or IRR, including fever, headaches, chills, nausea, vomiting diarrhea and hypotension considered the result of cytokine release also known as cytokine release syndrome, or CRS.
+For Milciclib, the most frequent drug-related side effects reported across studies, at all doses tested, were gastrointestinal (GI) adverse events (AEs) (nausea and diarrhoea, followed by less frequent vomiting), neurological effects (mainly tremor, then ataxia, dizziness and dysgeusia), skin disorders and asthenia, fatigue, headache and anorexia.
+For Foralumab, the most frequent drug-related side effects reported following intravenous administration were infusion related reactions (IRR) including fever, headaches, chills, nausea, vomiting diarrhea and hypotension considered the result of cytokine release also known as cytokine release syndrome (CRS).
 Other adverse events included reactivation of Epstein-Barr virus (clinically silent); moderate lymphocytopenia, abnormalities in liver function tests.
-Since most of these changes are related to the infusion route of administration and dosage level, such systemic toxicities are not anticipated when administered orally due to what we assume will be minimal systemic absorption.
+Since most of these changes are related to the infusion route of administration and dosage level, such systemic toxicities are not anticipated when administered orally due to the lack of or minimal absorption of the oral antibody into the systemic circulation.